AishaSari/business-profit-analysis/README.md

 python main.py
 ```

-4. Generated statistics, regression results, and visualizations will be saved in the `output` folder.
+4. Generated statistics, regression results, and visualizations will be saved in the prroject directory.

 ---